grananyarao/CROP----An-intelligent-farming-system/README.md

-# 🌱 Crop Recommendation System
+# 🌱 CROP - An intelligent farming system

 A Machine Learning-based Crop Recommendation System that recommends the most suitable crop based on soil and environmental conditions.